 There is absolutely no correlation between the existence of disc abnormalities and the expression of pain in the back or neck.
 This is statistical fact.

-For sciatica, which is due to a lumbar herniation, the condition should respond to appropriate medical care.
+For sciatica from a herniated disc, the condition should respond to appropriate medical care.
 However, some disc issues can be problematic to treat, since they may be prone to re-herniation and continuing degeneration, even after the most successful surgical and nonsurgical fixes.